 This beauty of a West Coast style IPA goes nice and easy on the malt bill, choosing to highlight the bright citrusy aromatic Mosaic hops and fruity side of this super drinkable Oregon Coast IPA.
 Fresh and balanced with light grapefruit notes, Sneaker Wave keeps it Summer on the Coast all year long.
 Swimsuits optional.

-Traditional German Golden Ale, using all premium German ingredients.
+A Traditional Kölsch, using all premium German ingredients.
 A hybrid between an ale and a lager giving it a crisp German flavor with some fruit on the nose from midrange fermentation temps.
 Straw in color and full malt/hop crispness.
-Light and crisp and a TRUE sessionable ale without sacrificing any flavor, it’s the ultimate coastal Krüsher.
+Sessionable without sacrificing flavor, it’s the ultimate Coastal Krüsher.

 The Cream Ale designed to rock your face off.
 With Vanilla.
-The oats in this grain bill make for a soft smooth mouthfeel and the liberal use of real vanilla beans floats the delicate aromas perfectly alongside the light UK Golding hops.
-Another Summer favorite in our Beach Beer series.
+The addition of oats in this grain bill make for a soft smooth mouthfeel and the nearly obscene and liberal use of real vanilla beans float the delicate aromas perfectly alongside the light hops.

-The “native fruit,” of Oregon, Marion Berry is as Oregon as it gets..
-At a sessionable 4.0% ABV the light notes of the berries come through on the nose, while lying in the background of the traditional Northwest Hefe yeast dominant flavors of banana and clove, with copius amounts of Marionberries providing a light tartness to balance.
+The “native fruit,” of Oregon, Marionberry is as Oregon as it gets.
+The light berries come through on the nose, while lying in the background of the traditional Northwest Hefe yeast dominant flavors of banana and clove.
+Copius amounts of Marionberries and light hopping provides a slight tartness to balance.

-100% Belgian malt bill .
-East Kent UK Golding hops, used specifically to provide balance to this sweet crisp Belgian.
+A 100% Belgian malt bill and East Kent UK Golding hops are used specifically to provide balance to this sweet crisp Belgian.
 Balanced perfectly toward the malt side with light sweet banana, clove, and fruit notes.

 The Trappist monks created this beer in the late 1900th century and called it “SuperBier”.
 The Monks typically labeled the barrels with three X’s, for Tripel strength, and we followed the tradition with our own version.
 Higher fermentation temperatures yield fruit notes of peaches and pears, and these notes mask a burly ABV that brings out the Kook in you pretty quickly if you don’t take it easy.